gromacs/gromacs/docs/user-guide/file-formats.rst

 contain coordinates, velocities, forces and/or energies.
 Various :ref:`mdp` file options control which of these are written by :ref:`gmx mdrun`, whether data is written with compression, and how lossy that compression can be.
-This file is in portable binary format and can be read with :ref:`gmx dump`.
+This file is in portable binary format <https://doi.org/10.1002/jcc.23495>, and its contents can be read with :ref:`gmx dump`.

 .. parsed-literal::